5G Home Broadband deals

 Exact download speeds for 5G will vary, whether in home broadband form or mobile.
 But there is some real-world data to give you an idea.

-Some of the most recent data at the time of writing was average speeds recorded by Opensignal in September 2022.
-This found that Three’s average 5G download speed was highest at 228.4Mbps, followed by EE at 130.5Mbps, then Vodafone at 105.2Mbps, and finally O2 at 92.3Mbps.
+Some of the most recent data at the time of writing was average speeds recorded by Opensignal in September 2023.
+This found that Three’s average 5G download speed was highest at 205.5Mbps, followed by Vodafone at 114.3Mbps, then EE at 99.5Mbps, and finally O2 at 77.0Mbps.

-If you sign up to 5G home broadband today, then, you can expect to enjoy average speeds of between around 90Mbps and 230Mbps.
-That’s much faster than typical fibre broadband, and a little slower than full fibre (aka FTTP) broadband.
+If you sign up to 5G home broadband today, then, you can expect to enjoy average speeds of between around 77Mbps and 205Mbps, which is in line with the roughly 150Mbps average the likes of EE and Three claim you’ll get.
+That’s much faster than typical fibre broadband, but a fair bit slower than full fibre (aka FTTP) broadband.
+Though of course your actual speeds will depend on your network and location.

 For more details on how fast 5G is, check out our full 5G speeds guide.